Metapyziks/csgo-retakes-ziksallocator/README.md

 # retakes-ziksallocator
-A more complex weapon allocator with customizability
+A more complex weapon allocator with extra configurable preferences.